-World History is more or less a record of amity and enmity between peoples of different religious persuasions.
-The history of their relations continues to shape our present and would in turn impact our future.
-The course aims to provide a comprehensive understanding of interfaith relations in world history.
+World history is conventionally conceptualized as more or less a record of amity and enmity between peoples of different religious persuasions.
+The history of their relations continues to shape our present.
+This course aims to provide a comprehensive understanding of interfaith relations in world history.

 As this is a sessional course, there will be no final examination.
-Instead, you will be evaluated on the basis of one assignment or more than one for the course, amounting to a total of 50 marks.
-The instructor will provide details of the assignment(s) at the beginning of the semester.
+Instead, you will be evaluated on the basis of two assignments for the course, amounting to a total of 50 marks.
+The instructor will provide details of these assignments at the beginning of the semester.

-- 1. Amity: This unit attempts to understand what enables us to achieve and sustain interfaith amity through the study of various cases from across the world and time.
+1. Amity

-- 1.1 Asoka (268-232 BCE)
+- 1.1 Asoka

-- 1.2 Arab Spain (711-1492 CE)
+- 1.2 Arab Spain

-- 1.3 Maimonides (1138-1204 CE)
+- 1.3 Kabir

-- 1.4 Kabir (1399 1448/1518 CE)
+- 1.4 Maimonides

-- 1.5 Kitab-i-Nauras and Ibrahim Adil Shah of Bijapur (1571-1627)
+- 1.5 Ibrahim Adil Shah of Bijapur (16th c)

-- 1.6 Akbar (1542-1605)
+- 1.6 Akbar $(16^{th} c)$

+- 1.7 Kitab-i-Nauras

-- 1.7 Dabistan-i-Mazahib by Mabat Shah/Mohsin ul-Fani (16th c)
+- 1.7 Dabistan-i-Mazahib by Mabat Shah/Mohsin ul-Fani

+- 1.8 Kabir

-- 1.8 Jewish Sufis in India, Iran and Central Asia
+- 1.9 Jewish Sufis in India, Iran and Central Asia

-- 1.9 Muslim Rishis of Kashmir
+- 1.10 Muslim Rishis of Kashmir

-- 1.10 Husaini Brahmins
+- 1.11 Husaini Brahmins

-- 1.11 Manganiar Singers of Rajasthan
+- 1.12 Manganiar Singers of Rajasthan

-- 1.12 Bosnia-Herzegovina
+- 1.13 Bosnia-Herzegovina

-- 1.13 Jews in India and China
+- 1.14 Jews in India and China

-- 1.14 Charity and Philanthropy
+- 1.15 Charity and Philanthropy

-- 1.15 Salonica
+- 1.16 Salonica

-- Sikand, Yoginder, Sacred Spaces: Exploring Traditions of Shared Faith in India, Penguin Books, India, 2003 - Flood, Finbarr Barry, Objects of Translation, Material Culture and the Medieval "Hindu-Muslim" Encounter, Princeton University Press, 2009
+- Sikand, Yoginder, Sacred Spaces: Exploring Traditions of Shared Faith in India, Penguin Books, India, 2003

+- Flood, Finbarr Barry, Objects of Translation, Material Culture and the Medieval "Hindu-Muslim" Encounter, Princeton University Press, 2009

-- Sikand, Yoginder, Muslims in India Since 1947: Islamic Perspectives on Interfaith Relations, RoutledgeCurzon, London, 2004 - Assayag, Jackie, At the Confluence of Two Rivers: Muslims and Hindus in South India, Manohar, New Delhi, 2004 - Dalmia, Vasudha and Munis D. Faruqui, Religious Interactions in Mughal India, Oxford University Press, 2014 - Truschke, Audrey, Culture of Encounters: Sanskrit at the Mughal Court, Allen Lane, 2016 - Schmidt-Leukel, Perry, Islam and Inter-faith Relations 2006: The Gerald Weisfeld Lectures, 2007 - Friedmann, Yohanan, Tolerance and Coercion in Islam: Interfaith Relations in the Muslim Tradition (Cambridge Studies in Islamic Civilization), 2006 - Meri, Josef, The Routledge Handbook of Muslim-Jewish Relations, 2016 - Kessler, Edward and Amineh Hoti, Themes in Muslim-Jewish Relations, 2007 - Mazower, Mark, Salonica, City of Ghosts: Christians, Muslims and Jews: 1430-1950, HarperCollins, 2004 - Talim, Meena, Edicts of King Asoka: A New Vision, Aryan Books International, 2010 - Smith, Vincent A and W W Hunter, Asoka: The Buddhist Emperor of India, Books for All, 2008 - Thapar, Romila, Asoka and the Decline of the Mauryas, Third Edition, 2012 - Mookerji, Radhakumud, Asoka, Motilal Banarsidas Publishers, 2002 - Meyerson, Mark D, A Jewish Renaissance in Fifteenth Century Spain, Princeton University Press, 2004 - Kraemer, Joel L, Maimonides: The Life and World of One of Civilization's Greatest Minds, Image, 2008 - Hess, Linda and Shukhdeo Singh, The Bijak of Kabir, Oxford University Press, 2002 - Dharwadker, Vinay, Kabir (Penguin Classics), 2003 - Ibrahim Adil Shah, Kitab-i-Nauras, Bharatiya Kala Kendra, 1956 - Meri, Josef W, ed., Medieval Islamic Civilization: An Encyclopedia, Psychology Press, p.
+- Sikand, Yoginder, Muslims in India Since 1947: Islamic Perspectives on Interfaith Relations, RoutledgeCurzon, London, 2004

+- Assayag, Jackie, At the Confluence of Two Rivers: Muslims and Hindus in South India, Manohar, New Delhi, 2004

+- Dalmia, Vasudha and Munis D. Faruqui, Religious Interactions in Mughal India, Oxford University Press, 2014

+- Truschke, Audrey, Culture of Encounters: Sanskrit at the Mughal Court, Allen Lane, 2016 - Schmidt-Leukel, Perry, Islam and Inter-faith Relations 2006: The Gerald Weisfeld Lectures, 2007 - Friedmann, Yohanan, Tolerance and Coercion in Islam: Interfaith Relations in the Muslim Tradition (Cambridge Studies in Islamic Civilization), 2006 - Meri, Josef, The Routledge Handbook of Muslim-Jewish Relations, 2016 - Kessler, Edward and Amineh Hoti, Themes in Muslim-Jewish Relations, 2007 - Mazower, Mark, Salonica, City of Ghosts: Christians, Muslims and Jews: 1430-1950, HarperCollins, 2004 - Talim, Meena, Edicts of King Asoka: A New Vision, Aryan Books International, 2010 - Smith, Vincent A and W W Hunter, Asoka: The Buddhist Emperor of India, Books for All, 2008 - Thapar, Romila, Asoka and the Decline of the Mauryas, Third Edition, 2012 - Mookerji, Radhakumud, Asoka, Motilal Banarsidas Publishers, 2002 - Meyerson, Mark D, A Jewish Renaissance in Fifteenth Century Spain, Princeton University Press, 2004 - Kraemer, Joel L, Maimonides: The Life and World of One of Civilization's Greatest Minds, Image, 2008 - Hess, Linda and Shukhdeo Singh, The Bijak of Kabir, Oxford University Press, 2002 - Dharwadker, Vinay, Kabir (Penguin Classics), 2003 - Ibrahim Adil Shah, Kitab-i-Nauras, Bharatiya Kala Kendra, 1956 - Meri, Josef W, ed., Medieval Islamic Civilization: An Encyclopedia, Psychology Press, p.
 108 - Eaton, Richard Maxwell, The Sufis of Bijapur, 1300-1700: Social Roles of Sufis in Medieval India, Princeton University Press, 2015 - Habib, Irfan, Akbar and his India: His Empire and Environment, Oxford India Paperbacks, 1999 - Smith, Vincent A, Akbar: The Great Mogul (1542-1605) - Alam, Muzaffar, The Languages of Political Islam in India: c 1200-1800, Orient Blackswan Private Limited New Delhi; 1st edition, 2008